davesque/wes/README.md

-# dac
+# das

 This is a bare bones assembly compiler written as a quick hack to generate instruction code for Ben Eater's 8-bit computer project (see here: https://eater.net/8bit).
-The name "dac" stand for David's Assembly Compiler.
-However, if you're frustrated with its lack of features, you can call it Dumb Assembly Compiler too, but that'll cost you some karma.
+The name "das" stand for David's Assembler.
+However, if you're frustrated with its lack of features, you can call it Dumb Assembler too, but that'll cost you some karma.

-## Installation
+## Installation and Usage

 It's written in python 3 and has no package dependencies.
 It also doesn't really have any serious version dependencies.
 Your system python 3 will